 As mentioned before, trust and reliability are the core values that lie beneath ecommerce digital marketing.
 If a retailer cannot prove themself as authentic, they will not be successful.
 Having good products is, of course, a requirement for this.
 In the world of ecommerce, however, customers do not actually have tangible access to the goods they are buying.
-Photographs are helpful, but they are not always the most convincing, especially when most customers know that they come with their set of limitations.
+Photos are helpful, but they are not always the most convincing, especially when most customers know that they come with their set of limitations.
 In such circumstances, the only way for retailers to showcase the authenticity of their products is through CG photos.

 Photorealistic 3D rendering instills trust in customers like no other.
 These are highly interactive, and offer prospects an in-depth virtual view of the product.
-Thanks to high-end digital features such as 3D animation and 3D view, shoppers can view every single detail of the item they are interested in.
+Thanks to high-end digital features such as 3D animation and 360-degree view, shoppers can view every single detail of the item they are interested in.
 CGI is also simpler and more affordable.
 All retailers need to do is to submit a few high-quality photos of their products to the studio, where 3D visualization artists will model the goods in 3D, put them on any digital background you want and render photorealistic images.

 #6.
 Harness The Power Of Social Shopping